Publicizing and Promoting a Fishing Derby

 Good times to catch fish vary throughout the country, but avoid very hot or very cold times.
 A “natural” date for a fishing derby is during National Fishing Week, which begins on the first Monday in June and extends through the following Sunday.
 Conducting your derby at this time provides an opportunity to benefit from National Fishing Week publicity and materials.
 Another good idea is to schedule the derby to coincide with the opening day of the fishing season in locations that have closed fishing seasons for certain fish species.

 What if it rains?
 Schedule the event in a season that generally has pleasant weather.
 With good planning, it may be possible to arrange a “rain day.”
 To do so, however, requires selecting two dates that do not conflict with other events and obtaining a commitment from volunteers to be available for two dates.

 Additional information about planning and conducting fishing derbies is available in the Extension fishing derby series of publications:

-Distributed by Dr. Wes Neal, Assistant Extension Professor, Wildlife and Fisheries.
-Written by Dr. Harold L. Schramm Jr., Mississippi Cooperative Fish and Wildlife Research Unit; Dr. Stephen A. Flickinger, Department of Fishery and Wildlife Biology, Colorado State University; and Dr. Martin W. Brunson, Mississippi State University.
+Distributed by Wes Neal, PhD, Extension/Research Professor, Wildlife, Fisheries, and Aquaculture.
+Written by Harold L. Schramm Jr., PhD, Mississippi Cooperative Fish and Wildlife Research Unit; Stephen A. Flickinger, PhD, Department of Fishery and Wildlife Biology, Colorado State University; and Martin W. Brunson, PhD, Mississippi State University.

 The Mississippi State University Extension Service is working to ensure all web content is accessible to all users.
 If you need assistance accessing any of our content, please email the webteam or call 662-325-2262.